jsvine/tab-bankrupter/README.md

 Tab Bankrupter does not load any "external" resources, such as analytics scripts, Facebook widgets, et cetera.

+## Thanks

+Many thanks to the following GitHub users for finding bugs and/or contributing code:

+- @zencephalon
+- @slinhart

 ## Interested in Contributing?

 Please do.